-What is it like to move to Prague?
+What is it like to move to and live in Prague?
 To start a new life in a foreign country?

-In the Ask an Expat series I interview expats living all over the world.
-I try to help paint an honest picture of the ups and downs of life abroad, share tips for other (future) expats and share information about what to see and do in the city, town or country the expat now calls home.
+This interview is part of the Ask an Expat series.
+In this series I interview people living all over the world, but outside of their home country.
+I try to help paint an honest picture of the ups and downs of life abroad, share tips for other (future) expats and share information about what to see and do in the place the expat now calls home.

 Name: Samantha Hussey

 Home town: Reigate, Surrey, United Kingdom

 “I spent most of my life living in the beautiful county of Surrey in the UK until I met my husband in 2009.